 Odds are good that you will encounter a tick in the near future.
 And your dog has even better odds.
 After all, they spend a good portion of every day outside!
 Dogs are also prone to “off the trail” exploration.

 Since humans aren’t as hairy as other mammals, we stand a better chance of noticing when a tick attaches.
-Dogs, on the other hand are furry, and a tick can take up residence without the dog or you noticing.
+Dogs, on the other hand, are furry, and a tick can take up residence without the dog or you noticing.

 How serious can the problem be?
 Here are a few of the diseases ticks may transmit.